 It is always recommended that you do not represent yourself at Tribunal, even if you are legally qualified to do so.
 This is because it is very difficult to remain detached when the future of your child is being discussed when this is a situation to which you are extremely emotionally attached.

 There are several avenues you can go down.
 As well as IPSEA, SOS!SEN and the NAS Advocacy Service, there are various SEN Advocates, some of whom work pro bono.
-You may also decide to engage the services of a solicitor – there is a list on this page.
+You may also decide to engage the services of a solicitor.

 Additionally, due to the recent changes in the law, barristers can now accept instructions from parents (and local Authorities) directly.
 This is called Direct Access and more information is on the Bar Council website, however, it is not possible for those on legal aid, though they can still have their case in part funded.
 This is particularly welcome as the costs are no longer duplicated.